fmenardo/Bgt_fungicides_2024/isoRelate_cyp51/isoRelate_cyp51.md

 To investigate this further we perfomrmed a new isoRelate analysis on this locus using all the isolates in the [Europe+_recent dataset](https://github.com/fmenardo/Bgt_popgen_Europe_2024/blob/main/Datasets/Datasets.md).
 The scripts to run isoRelate and  the list of SNPs that can unambiguosly positions onto the genetic map `THUN12x96224_genetic_map_in_cM_+_phy_distance.ambiguous_intervals.list` are available [here](https://github.com/fmenardo/Bgt_popgen_Europe_2024/blob/main/isoRelate/isoRelate.md)

-First we selected SNPs in a region of 3 mb around the gene cyp51
+First we used gatk v4.4.0.0 to select SNPs in a region of 3 mb around the gene cyp51

 ```
 gatk SelectVariants \